makerdao/governance-manual/delegation/delegate-expiration.md

 VoteDelegate contracts expire exactly 365 days after its creation.
 The exact expiry date and time can be found on a delegate's profile page on the Governance Portal.
 This applies to both Recognized Delegates and Shadow Delegates.

 ## Migration for delegates
-Recognized delegates that own a VoteDelegate contract that's nearing expiration will be shown a prominent banner on the Governance Portal, prompting the delegate to migrate.
+Recognized Delegates that own a VoteDelegate contract that's nearing expiration will be shown a prominent banner on the Governance Portal, prompting the delegate to migrate.
 The banner will redirect them to [the migration page for delegates](https://vote.makerdao.com/migration/delegate).
 The delegate will be required to prepare a new address for creating the renewed delegate contract, since an address can only own one delegate contract (expired or not).
 The migration steps are as follows:

 * Step 1.
 Undelegate any of their own MKR holdings from their delegate contract